Can Back Pain Cause Nausea?

 As for the back pain, this is also a result of the body making way for what, on average, will be a seven-and-a-half pound, nearly two-foot-long mass resting inside the abdomen.
 This involves shifting the spine back to make room and balance the added weight, which will cause pain, especially in the later stages of pregnancy.

 Both of these symptoms are typical of your average pregnancy and are usually no cause for alarm.
-However, severe morning sickness, in particular, can be cause for concern.
+However, severe morning sickness, in particular, can be a cause for concern.
 Always keep in touch with your gynecologist if you have any concerns regarding your pregnancy.

 Stress